cms-DQM/dqmgui_frontend/readme.md

 ![Directories list](public/images/Directories.png)

 1. Every **directory** represents a specific subsystem.
 In order to see its content, need just click on wanted folder.
 2. Current directory is showed on the left side.
-Every element in the path is inetractive.
-By electing one of them useer can get back 1, 2 and etc levels back.
+Every element in the path is interactive.
+By electing one of them user can get back 1, 2 and etc levels back.
 ![Current directory](public/images/current_directory.png)
 3. The number, on the right corner of the folder shows how many monitor elements are in specific folder.
 ![ME count](public/images/me_amount.png)
 ---

-## Change a run and a datesat
+## Change a run and a dateset
  ### Change a run
 1. Runs select field:
    1. Select a new run number from the **dropdown list**, which is open when you click on a run number's field.
-Options in dropdown list depend on slected dataset name.
+Options in dropdown list depend on selected dataset name.
 It means that all runs in this list have **selected dataset**.

    2. Use **blue arrows**.
 They let browsing through prev/next run numbers.
 If a left arrow is grey it means that the current run number is the first in the list of available run numbers, so you cannot go further.
 The same with a right arrow- it becomes grey when a current run number is the last in the list of available run numbers.